sajjadt/uvapy/README.md

 # uva-solutions
-My Solutions for some of the problems hosted by UVA Online Judge (http://uva.onlinejudge.org/)
+My Solutions for problem set from the Programming Challenge book.

+They can be sumitted to UVA Online Judge (http://uva.onlinejudge.org/)